 Participating Centers: UFZ, DLR

-Renewable energies are subject to weather- and climate-induced changes.
-For the energy supply by ground-based, variable renewable energies (VRE), comprehensive information on the effects of extreme weather events on the power supply is need.
-The cooperation of UFZ and DLR in Project 9 is able to provide these.
-DLR will furthermore analyze the influence of weather on energy demand and its changes related to climate change and extreme events.
+Renewable Energy is subject to weather- and climate-related variations.
+Therefore, comprehensive information on the effects of extreme weather events on energy supply is required for energy provision by terrestrially based Variable Renewable Energy (VRE).
+In Project 9, the collaboration of UFZ and DLR will enable the provision of this information.
+DLR is also investigating the influence of weather on energy demand and its changes due to climate change and extreme events.

-An important prerequisite for this project is high-resolution weather data for the study areas, which is, if necessary, supplemented by exemplary data from previous extreme weather events, like hailstorms or long periods of doldrums.
-UFZ develops simulation models with high technological detail to calculate hourly (or higher) electricity feed-in from VRE up to community level, using plant and weather data.
-Additionally, UFZ has detailed master data for onshore wind turbines and photovoltaic plants of any desired region in Germany.
-In Project 9, these models and datasets will be adapted for estimating the effects of extreme events on the power generation from VRE.
+An important prerequisite for this project is high-resolution weather data for the planned study areas, which - if necessary - will be supplemented by typical data from previous extreme weather events such as hailstorms or long-lasting wind lulls.
+The UFZ is developing high-resolution simulation models to calculate hourly or higher resolution power feed-in from VRE down to the community level using plant and weather data.
+In addition, the UFZ has detailed baseline data for onshore wind turbines and photovoltaic systems in every region of Germany.
+In the project, these models and data sets will be adapted to estimate the impact of extreme events on VRE Power Generation.

-Instead of feed-in data for Germany, DLR’s Energy Data Analysis Tool „EnDAT" calculates future VRE potentials for whole Europe.
-It therefore has less technological detail than the UFZ models.
-In Project 9, the EnDAT potential analyses will be calibrated using UFZ feed-in time series for a past time period.
-In addition, high resolution analyses of power, heat and cooling demand in EnDAT allow quantifying effects of climate change and extreme weather events on energy demand in Germany and Europe.
-Project 9 collaborates with the scenario analysis of Project 1 (cluster Mitigation): Annual power demand and technology data for VRE potential analyses can be obtained from there, feed-in maps and information on full/peak load hours can be provided.
-The results and conclusions from Project 9 will also be usable in integrated energy system modelling and for research topics of social sciences so that they can be also connected to socio-political discussions.
+The DLR energy data analysis tool "EnDAT" calculates future VRE potentials not only for Germany, but for all of Europe.
+It therefore works with fewer technological details than the UFZ models.
+In the project, the EnDAT potential analyses are first calibrated on the basis of UFZ feed-in time series for a past period.
+In addition, high-resolution analyses of electricity, heating and cooling demand in EnDAT enable the quantification of the impact of climate change and extreme weather events on energy demand in Germany and Europe.
+Project 9 collaborates with the scenario analysis from Project 1 (Cluster Mitigation): Annual electricity demand and technology data for VRE potential analyses can be retrieved from there, feed-in maps and information on full load/peak load hours can be provided.
+The results and conclusions from project 9 can also be used for integrated modeling of energy systems and in social science research, which means they can also be integrated into the socio-political debate.